ThomasRose23/oswa_resources/modules/command_injection.md

 #

-### HTB Machines
+### Hack The Box Machines
-*These machines are tagged as containing Template Injection by HTB, the difficulty refers to the box as a whole and not necessarily the Template Injection element.*
+*These machines are tagged as containing Command Injection by HTB, the difficulty refers to the box as a whole and not necessarily the Command Injection element.*

 | Machine Name | Difficulty | Completed |
 | -- | -- | -- |